ldursw/vgm-player/README.md

 To compile the player application you will need the [.NET Core SDK](https://dotnet.microsoft.com/download).
 You can use the CLI or an IDE such as Visual Studio Community or Visual Studio Code.
+On Linux you may have to install the `libSDL2` package.

 ## License